Key Takeaways: 2022 Gartner Market Guide for Operational Technology Security

 The past two years have seen a marked increase in links between IT security and OT security solutions.
 Most OT security vendors (and all CPS protection platform vendors) have strategic partnerships with established IT security vendors.
 The modularity associated with platform-based features and functionalities is attractive to end-users, who can consume them based on their current needs and maturity.
 The platform business model also means that vendors can increasingly offer Software as a Service (SaaS)-based pricing models and opens the doors to more cloud-based and analytics-centric solutions.
 Some vendors now offer both passive on-premises solutions for brownfield systems and cloud-based solutions for “greenfield” systems.

-- Endpoint Security and Network Monitoring News for the Week of September 23; Updates from Aqua Security, Heavy.ai, XONA, and More - September 22, 2022
+- Endpoint Security and Network Monitoring News for the Week of September 22; Recast Software, Wing Security, Logpoint, and More - September 22, 2023